 We would realize that spark was still there.

 I moved back to Melbourne in July so we could be together.

-Garry told me that he was training to become a professional Wing Chun teacher and run his own business.
+Garry told me that he was training to become a professional Wing Chun teacher.

 In this field and if we were going to spend time together.